nightfury3128/MakeUC2024/README.md

         chrome.tabs.sendMessage(tabs[0].id, { message: "scan_email" });
     });
 });
-style.css: Styles the popup with a clean, user-friendly layout, and styles for buttons and the progress bar.
+style.css: Styles the popup interface, including the progress bar, buttons, and dialog layout, for a clean and professional look.

-How It Works
+:mag: How It Works
 Initialization:

-The extension sets up on installation and provides a popup interface.
+Phiserman initializes upon installation and provides a popup interface for users to interact with.
 Scanning Process:

-Upon clicking "Start Scanning," popup.js signals content.js to start scanning. content.js gathers email data and sends it to a local server (server.py) for analysis.
+When the Start Scanning button is clicked, popup.js sends a command to content.js. content.js scans the emails in Gmail or Outlook, sending each email’s data to a local server (server.py) for phishing detection.
 Detection and Highlighting:

-Emails flagged as phishing are highlighted with a warning message and red border.
+Emails identified as suspicious are flagged by adding a warning message and red border around the email in the interface.
-Backend (Server)
+:wrench: Backend (Server)
 main.py and server.py:
-These files run a Flask server that receives email data from content.js and assesses it for phishing traits. server.py defines routes for handling the email data, while main.py initiates the server.
+These files set up a Flask server that receives email data from content.js and analyzes it to predict phishing emails. server.py defines API routes to handle email data, while main.py runs the server.
+Screenshots

+Phiserman popup interface with controls

+Example of a flagged suspicious email in Gmail

-License
+:scroll: License
 This project is licensed under the MIT License.
+See the LICENSE file for details.

+:information_source: About
+Phiserman is developed to provide an extra layer of security for users handling sensitive emails.
+It uses simple heuristics and integrates with a backend server to analyze email data, making it easier to detect phishing attempts before they cause harm.

+For more details or contributions, feel free to reach out or open an issue in the repository.